kgbhut/kgbwebsite/README.md

-# K.G.
-Bhut & Associates Website
+# K G Bhut & Associates Website

-Corporate website for **K.G.
-Bhut & Associates** with responsive pages for Home, About, Services, and Contact, plus SEO metadata and Tailwind-based utility styling.
+Corporate website for **K G Bhut & Associates** with responsive pages for Home, About, Services, and Contact, plus SEO metadata and Tailwind-based utility styling.

 ## Tech Stack